kyegomez/Kosmos-X/testing/README.md

-# Pre-training Testing Suite SOP for Transformer LLMs
+# Pre-training Testing Suite SOP for Kosmos-X Transformer LLMs

-The following Standard Operating Procedure (SOP) outlines the process and checkpoints needed to evaluate and test a Language Learning Model (LLM) based on a Transformer architecture before pretraining.
+This Standard Operating Procedure (SOP) outlines the process and checkpoints needed to evaluate and test a Language Learning Model (LLM) based on the Kosmos-X Transformer architecture before pretraining.
 Following these steps will help ensure the model is ready for training and will operate as expected.

 ## 1. Model Architecture Review
 - Confirm the model architecture aligns with the specific NLP task.